 Most of the best cash back credit cards require good to excellent credit scores.
 Your credit score can determine what kind of access you have to certain cards, so it’s important to track and monitor this part of your personal finances.

 It’s also important to note that while the rewards rates for these two cards are the same, the way you earn those rewards differs slightly.
-The QuicksilverOne earns 1.5 percent unlimited flat-rate cash back on purchases while the Upgrade Visa Card earns 1.5 percent unlimited cash back on card purchases every time you make a payment.
-You can also earn 5 percent cash back on hotels and rental cars booked through Capital One Travel with the QuicksilverOne, adding to it’s value for those who book travel often and want to cash in on elevated rates by using the Capital One Travel portal.
+The QuicksilverOne earns 1.5 percent unlimited flat-rate cash back on purchases, while the Upgrade Visa card earns 1.5 percent unlimited cash back on card purchases every time you make a payment.
+You can also earn 5 percent cash back on hotels and rental cars booked through Capital One Travel with the QuicksilverOne, adding to its value for those who book travel often and want to cash in on elevated rates by using the Capital One Travel portal.

-The Upgrade Visa delays your earnings slightly to encourage you to pay your bill, which could be a great feature for people who want to hold themselves accountable while building credit.
-The QuicksilverOne achieves a similar effect by charging a fairly affordable $39 annual fee compared to other cash back cards which can run upwards of $95, depending on the card.
 Both of these options are unsecured, so you won’t need to tie up funds into a security deposit.
 If affordability is top of mind and your credit is in a good spot to be approved for a reasonable APR, the Upgrade Visa may be the more cost-effective option in the long run.

 Capital One QuicksilverOne Cash Rewards Credit Card vs. Petal® 2 “Cash Back, No Fees” Visa® Credit Card

 Also like the Upgrade Visa, the Petal 2 edges out the QuicksilverOne on affordability slightly because it skips the annual fee.
 However, the QuicksilverOne has a higher earning rate than the Petal 2, at least for the first year of card ownership.
-It’s also important to note that you can apply for the Petal 2 without any previous credit history and still feasibly be approved while the QuicksilverOne recommends having at least a fair to good credit score.
+It’s also important to note that you can apply for the Petal 2 without any previous credit history and still feasibly be approved, while the QuicksilverOne recommends having at least a fair to good credit score.
 If your credit score is still on the mend and you want more relaxed requirements to access a card with rewards, the Petal 2 may be the best choice.